Gunnuhver

-Gunnuhver (Icelandic: Gunnuhver) is an active geothermal area of hot springs, mud pools and fumaroles on the southwestern tip of the Reykjanes Peninsula in Iceland.
+Gunnuhver (Icelandic: Gunnuhver) is an active geothermal hot spring and a mud pool with fumaroles on the southwestern tip of the Reykjanes Peninsula in Iceland.
 It lies within the Reykjanes UNESCO Global Geopark and close to the Reykjanesviti lighthouse.
 The site has been the focus of safety measures and occasional closures due to changing geothermal activity.

 Geography and geology

-Gunnuhver is located near the ocean at the southwestern point of the Reykjanes Peninsula, within the Reykjanes geothermal area and the Reykjanes UNESCO Global Geopark.
-The area is characterized by steaming fumaroles, bubbling hot springs and mud pots formed where hydrothermal fluids rise through altered volcanic rocks.
+Gunnuhver is located near the ocean at the southwestern point of the Reykjanes Peninsula, within the Reykjanes high temperature geothermal area.
+The site is characterized by steaming fumaroles, bubbling hot springs and mud pots formed where hydrothermal fluids rise through altered volcanic rocks.

 The main mud pool has been described as the largest in Iceland, with a diameter of twenty metres.
 It is also notable for its hydrothermal fluids that are seawater-derived rather than freshwater, unusual in Iceland.
 Gunnuhver forms part of the tectonically active Reykjanes volcanic system at the landward end of the Mid-Atlantic Ridge.